FamousDirector/DALLEePaperFrame/README.md

 There has been lots of amazing works in this field, perhaps most notably [DALLE2](https://openai.com/dall-e-2/) by OpenAI.
 In my opinion, the best way to view art is not on a computer screen, but in a frame on the wall.

-This project creates local server to host the art generation AI and automatic speech recognition capabilities.
+This project use a local server to host the art generation AI and automatic speech recognition capabilities.
 The ePaper frame acts as a client to the server, requesting new art to be generated on demand.

 ## How does it work?
-The server is running on a "server" with an NVIDIA GPU (e.g. a Jetson, or other discreet GPU), and the ePaper frame "client" is running on a Raspberry Pi.
+The server is using an NVIDIA GPU (e.g. a Jetson, or other discreet GPU), and the ePaper frame "client" is running on a Raspberry Pi.
 The frame has four buttons, and a microphone.
 The four buttons have the following functions:
 1. Request a new generation of art with the same prompt previously used (and currently displayed on the ePaper frame).